 Hoyt Long, Ph.D.

-In my current book project, I join this sociological interest with my interest in the history of communication in Japan.
-Specifically, I look at how developments in communications technology at the turn of the last century impacted practices of writing, patterns of social association, and ideas of communication itself.
-Utilizing a variety of materials (epistolary fiction, letter-writing manuals, correspondence magazines), I uncover emerging fantasies and beliefs about the meaning of connection in a postal age, particularly as they related to changing notions about handwriting, voice, memory, and brevity.
+My work in media history is currently centered around the project Socializing Media: Japanese Letters and the Modeling of an Information Society, 1880-1930.
+This project examines the ways that changes in communications technology at the turn of the last century impacted practices of writing, patterns of social association, and ideas about communication.
+Drawing on a variety of archival sources that include letter-writing guides and epistolary fiction, it seeks to uncover the shifting meaning of connection in a postal age, particularly as related to discourses and practices around handwriting, voice, memory, and brevity.

-- “(Il)legibility and Handwriting in Meiji Letters: A Media History” (forthcoming).
+- “(Il)legibility and Handwriting in Meiji Letters: A Media History,” positions: asia critique (May, 2017).

-- “Network Analysis and the Sociology of Modernism,” co-authored with Richard So, boundary 2 (Summer, 2013).
+- “Network Analysis and the Sociology of Modernism,” with Richard So, boundary 2 (Summer, 2013).

 - On Uneven Ground: Miyazawa Kenji and the Making of Place in Modern Japan (Stanford University Press, 2012).

 - “Performing the Village Square in Interwar Japan: Toward a Hidden History of Public Space,” Journal of Asian Studies 70.3 (August, 2011).

 - The Novel in East Asia: Past, Present, and Future (Undergrad)